Our Story

 Who are the Circus Heroes?

-The Circus Heroes are the backbone and heartbeat of Sirkhane,.
-They are a dedicated group of young Syrian, Iraqi, Kurdish, and Turkish performers who originally entered the program as vulnerable children seeking refuge from the severe traumas of war, poverty, and displacement.
+The Circus Heroes, the backbone and heartbeat of Sirkhane, are a dedicated group of young Syrian, Iraqi, Kurdish, and Turkish performers.
+Originally, they entered the program as vulnerable children seeking refuge from the severe traumas of war, poverty, and displacement.
+Despite facing incredibly difficult lives, they emerge as heroes and role models for our children of their age.
+The Circus Heroes are integral to the shows and collaborate with international artists every year as a key component of the Flying Carpet Festival and Sirkhane.

-Having grown up within the circus, these remarkable youth have transitioned from students into certified trainers, mentors, and the primary stars of Sirkhane's mobile caravans.
-Today, they use social circus pedagogy—such as acrobatics, juggling, and clowning—as tools for social change, providing safe spaces and psychological healing for the next generation of at-risk children in their communities
+Having grown up within the circus, these remarkable youth have transitioned from students to certified trainers, mentors, and the primary stars of Sirkhane’s mobile caravans.
+Today, they employ social circus pedagogy—such as acrobatics, juggling, and clowning—as tools for social change.
+By creating safe spaces and providing psychological healing, they offer hope and support to the next generation of at-risk children in their communities.

 Zehra